New Forest Pondscape Project – A strategy for pond creation and management within the New Forest National Park.

 Project aims and objectives

-The aim of this project is to develop a comprehensive strategy which will protect the critical pond species and community types of the New Forest through targeted management and creation of ponds in the National Park.
+The aim of this project was to develop a comprehensive strategy which will protect the critical pond species and community types of the New Forest through targeted management and creation of ponds in the National Park.

 There are an estimated 800–1,000 ponds in the New Forest, ranging from ephemeral pools on the edges of trackways, to large bodies of permanent water.
 These waterbodies support outstanding communities of plant and animal species including 38 pond associated BAP species and over 20 Red Data Book vascular plants.
 One in three ponds supports at least one Red Data Book macroinvertebrate species.